PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah pleaded, "No. Don't crush him!"

 "Oh I say," Dimsbury said with a smile, "That *is* a good idea.
 That way it will hurt more on the way down.
-Goodbye merchant."
+Goodbye Merchant."
 Dimsbury opened his hand.

 Boltac dropped into the bottomless pit.

-# 33 --  Aftermath -- 563
+# 34 --  Aftermath -- 563

-Then Rattick slid knife sideways through Relan's belly and pulled it out.
-The brave Farm Boy collapsed to the floor, holding his guts in.
+Rattick slid knife through Relan's belly and pulled it out.
+The brave Farm Boy collapsed to the floor, trying to hold his guts in.

 Asarah screamed until her lungs were out of air.
 When she paused to take a breath, she could still hear the far off echoes of Boltac's body crashing into the sides of the pit.
 She screamed again, but with very little air in her lungs her degenerated into a cycle of shallow, choking sobs.